mvolkmann/blog/src/warp.md

 open the command palette and select "Clear Blocks", enter the command "clear block", or press cmd-k.

+To see a list of all current panes across all tabs, press cmd-shift-p.
+This opens a dialog that lists the panes.
+Alternatively, press cmd-p to open the command palette and type "@".
+For each pane, the current working directory and the last command executed are displayed.
+To navigate to one of the panes, click its description.

 ## Tabs

 Each tab can contain any number of panes.